morskyjezek/digcur/activities/exercise-checksums-shell.md

 is generally managed in metadata records or filesystem inventory databases, but it can be generated and checked using shell tools.

+Note: This page demonstrates how to do this process using the `shasum` utility, but to take similar steps using the MD5 algorithm, you may need to use the `md5` utility.

 ## Creating checksum information using `shasum`

 The `shasum` utility can be used to create and check fixity information for files.